jondkelley/eco_aprs_weather/README.md

 The default is to listen on all Linux/UNIX interfaces (`0.0.0.0`)

-This is by far the most flexible configuration out of the box.

-This can be changed if you want to only listen on a specific network interface.
+If you want to only listen on a specific network interface, you can alter this below:
 ```
 [General]
 listen_addr=0.0.0.0